 There are diversities of gifts, but the same Spirit.
 There are differences of ministries, but the same Lord.
-And there are diversities of activities, but it is the same God who works all in all.
-(1 Corinthians 12:4-6)
+And there are diversities of activities, but it is the same God who works all in all. -1 Corinthians 12:4-6

-The Trinity is actually involved in this matter of bringing about the unity.
+The Trinity is actually involved in bringing about the unity.
 The Holy Spirit is mentioned first: "There are diversities of gifts, but the same Spirit."
 The Holy Spirit distributes the gifts.
-"There are differences of ministries, but the same Lord" - that is the Lord Jesus Christ.
-The Spirit of God is the one who bestows the gifts, but the Lord Jesus Christ is the one who administers the gifts.
+"There are differences of ministries, but the same Lord"-that is the Lord Jesus Christ.
+The Spirit of God bestows the gifts, but the Lord Jesus Christ administers the gifts.

 Then notice the work of God the Father: "And there are diversities of activities, but it is the same God who works all in all."
-The word translated "activities" is in the Greek energema, energy.
-He energizes or gives power for the exercise of the gift.
-And God never gives a gift but that He also gives the power to exercise that gift, by the way.

-So here we have something quite interesting: the same Spirit, the same Lord, and the same God the Father, but there are "diversities" and "differences."
-The purpose of the Trinity is to bring about the unity in the church, but it is unity in diversity.
+The word translated "activities" is the Greek energema, meaning energy.
+He energizes or gives power for the exercising of the gift.
+God never gives a gift without also giving the power to exercise that gift, by the way.
+So here we have something quite interesting: The same Spirit, the same Lord, and the same God the Father, but there are "diversities" and "differences."
+The purpose of the Trinity is to bring about unity in the church, but it is unity in diversity.
 The Trinity is attempting to attain this unity in your church today.